-If your employer threatens to fire you, it can be a very worrying time.
+If your job is under threat due to allegations of misconduct, or you’ve already been dismissed, it is a very stressful time.
 It’s important to understand what fair reasons for dismissal are in this type of workplace situation.

 What Situations Can I Be Fired In?